da-phil/SDC-Traffic-Sign-Classifier-Project/writeup_template.md

 | 42 | End of no passing by vehicles over 3.5 metric tons |        210 |           30 |     90 |

 This table exposes a drastic inbalance between the sample-sizes across all classes.
 I'd expect that training on this dataset might lead to biased classification and weak recognition of classes with less examples.
+For example the "Speed limit (20km/h)" as well as the "Go straight or left" sign is underrepresented in all three datasets.

 #### Exploratory visualization of the dataset